 Heat treatments allows tight muscles to relax.
 It is a side-effect-free (normally) way to ease those aches and pains and help your body re-align itself.

-While it doesn’t always take the pain away entirely, it does help to “take the edge off”.
+While it doesn’t always take the pain away entirely, it does help “take the edge off”.
+It is just a temporary relief from pain, but welcome nonetheless.

 As always, please take the advice of your provider over my advice, as they know more about you and your individual circumstances.